Holographic-Sol/icue_display/README.txt

 iCUE Display

 Converts K95 Platinum Elite Keyboard into a heads up display.
+Providing data and a type of security whereby one can see what is happening on the system.

 Keyboard HUD Displays: